 Planet

 Do you need consultation on extradition cases in the UAE?

-Extradition procedures in the UAE are characterized by high legal complexity and require a deep understanding of local legislation.
+Extradition in the UAE is characterized by high legal complexity and requires a deep understanding of local legislation.
 Mistakes at early stages can lead to undesirable extradition or prolonged restrictions on freedom.
-Our lawyers have many years of experience defending clients caught in the center of the extradition process in the UAE, whether at the stage of detention, court proceedings, or appeals.
-We carefully analyze the legal grounds of the request, identify possible violations, and develop a defense strategy taking into account international norms.
+Our lawyers have years of experience defending clients caught in the center of the extradition process in the UAE, whether at the stage of detention, court proceedings, or appeals.
+We carefully analyze the request based on applicable bilateral and multilateral agreements, identify possible violations, and develop a defense strategy taking into account international norms.

 If extradition is initiated without the presence of a treaty, we will verify the legitimacy of applying the principle of reciprocity.
 If necessary, we will file motions to dismiss the case or initiate appeals to international human rights organizations.
 We also handle cases at all levels: from the Appellate Court to the Cassation Court and up to the final decision of the Minister of Justice.
-Contact us right now to protect your rights and freedom.
+Contact us right now to secure qualified legal support and protect your rights.
 A consultation could be a decisive step toward a positive outcome.

+Planet